 There are, however, a number of women's shoes on the market that are designed to allow bunions to be worn in comfort and style.
 Wide, soft leather shoes with not too high heels are what you should look for to avoid compressing your forefoot.

 The insole of your shoe is of paramount importance.
-Having a soft foam insole will help absorb shock when walking or running and provide a good footbed.
-This insole should of course be removable and replaced with your own custom-made orthopaedic insoles.
+Having a soft foam insole will help absorb shock when walking or running and provide a good foot bed.
+This insole should of course be removable and replaced with your own custom-made orthopedic insoles.

-The orthopaedic insole is part of the set of conservative measures to avoid surgery.
+The orthopedic insole is part of the set of conservative measures to avoid surgery.

 Most running shoes are designed with a wider than normal width in the forefoot.
 The main reason is to give your feet and toes room to move when running.
 For this reason, athletic shoes can be a good solution to take the pressure off your feet.

 Flip-flops are not the best shoes for bunions, they offer very little protection and support and leave your bunions open to injury.
 Wearing women's flip-flops for very short periods of time, for example when you are on the beach or in the changing room, is not bad, but using them for daily walking will certainly aggravate your bunions, causing more pain and suffering.

 There are, however, sandals designed for bunion with stretchy fabric inserts to accommodate the deformity.

 When you suffer from bunions or any other form of foot pathology, it is essential that you get the best possible shoes for bunions that will offer you the protection, support, comfort and stability necessary to relieve your pain.
 Bunions can be painful, and a shoe that prevents rubbing and aggravation will give you unprecedented comfort.